Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Enumerating correctible error patterns

 \end{prop}

-\proof A pattern is correctible if there are at most $r$ errors in each block.
+\proof An error pattern is correctible if there are at most $r$ errors in each block.
 The probability that exactly $l$ errors occur in a block of size $m$ is given by ${m\choose l}p^l(1-p)^{m-l}$, so that the probability that there are at most $r$ errors in each of $n$ blocks is given by

 which gives the desired expression. \endproof

 Of course these two probabilistic models are not equivalent.